Beat Saber Custom Mapping:

 - From the playback position where you stopped, drag a selection from here to the end of the track and press the Delete key.

 - Make a new selection from the end of the song track and backwards to about 2 to 3 seconds.

 - Go to Effects menu -> Studio Fade Out

 The song will now fade out just before it gets to the end of the map and the player will see the scoring results much faster.
 Nice!

 5. Making it Louder

-Let me just start with saying that contrary to popular belief making audio louder does NOT involve using Amplify or Gain if the audio track is already peaking.
+Let me just start with saying that contrary to popular belief making audio louder does NOT involve using Amplify or Gain if the audio track is already peaking (as in, full volume).
 That’s just not how audio works!
 It will create a distortion that isn’t pleasing to the ear.
-Now, moving on:
+Now, with that said:

 Making the song louder isn’t always necessary as modern music usually push the volume as loud as possible already.
 But if you are reading this it means you’ve noticed that the slashes overpower the music too much in the game.
 This can be fixed with some somewhat simple editing in Audacity and by using your ears.
 (You can skip to chapter 6 if you don’t need this.)

 Protip: It is not possible to adjust the note slash volume per map anymore so having the right volume of the song/audio is even more important.
 All other music in the game has a certain volume and if your map has a much lower volume it means the player can’t hear the music clearly, and what fun is a rhythm game where you can’t hear the music…?